-We know you are all more than aware of how coronavirus is changing our day to day lives during this season, and we are deeply sorry for the negative impact this is having on so many of you.
+We know you are all more than aware of how coronavirus continues to change our day to day lives and we are deeply sorry for the ongoing negative impact this is having on so many of you.

-We are monitoring the COVID-19 situation as it continues to evolve.
-Our priority, as always, is to provide exceptional care for our patients, help prevent the spread of illness, and protect our community.
+We continue to monitor the COVID situation in our communities on a daily basis.
+Our priority, as always, is to provide exceptional whole person care for our patients, help prevent the further spread of illness, and protect our community.

-- When you arrive for your visit at ANY of our clinics, families will be asked to remain in their vehicles and call our office in order to check in.
+- When you arrive for your visit at our Centralia East Clinic (building C), families will be asked to remain in their vehicles and call our office in order to check in.
 A nurse will escort you in to your exam room when it’s time for your appointment so there is no waiting room exposure.

-- If your child is scheduled for a Well Check, please make sure both the child and anyone coming in with the child is well.
+- If your child is scheduled for a Well Check in any office, please make sure both the child and anyone coming in with the child is well.
 We ask that only 1 parent/caregiver come with their child to their appointment.
-We also understand that parents with newborns will need extra assistance so they can bring an extra support person.
+We also understand that parents with newborns and infants will need extra assistance, so they can bring an extra support person.

-- If your child has a fever and/or cough, they may only be seen in our Centralia East clinic.
+- If your child has a fever, cough or any illness, they may only be seen in our Centralia East clinic (building C).

-When you arrive for your visit at ANY of our clinics, families will be asked to remain in their vehicles and call our office in order to check in.
+When you arrive for your visit at our Centralia East clinic, families will be asked to remain in their vehicles and call our office in order to check in.
 A nurse will escort you in to your exam room when it’s time for your appointment.

 If your child is scheduled for a Well Check, please make sure both the child and anyone coming in with the child is well.
 We encourage you to limit the number of children or other adults accompanying your child.